jbehave/jbehave-core/README.md

 ### IDE Integration

-Maven is supported in Intellij IDEA out-of-the-box Maven is supported in Eclipse via [m2eclipse plugin](http://m2eclipse.sonatype.org/)
+Maven is supported in Intellij IDEA out-of-the-box Maven is supported in Eclipse via [m2e plugin](http://eclipse.org/m2e), included out-of-the-box in some Eclipse distributions.

 ### Building

-The first time you run the Maven build (Maven 2.2.1 or above required), do:
+The first time you run the Maven build, do:

     mvn install -s settings.xml